ghostmod/gitlab-ubuntu/README.md

 ## When installation is done

-You can login to GitLab at the IP printed at the end of the installation.
-The default username is "admin@local.host" with password "5iveL!fe".
+The IP where the webserver is running, is printed at the end of the installation.
+The default GitLab admin username and password are "admin@local.host", "5liveL!fe".

 # TODO